Chrysler 300: Signature Executive Series 300

+Heritage Edition 300C

 The Chrysler 300C Heritage Edition debuted in 2006 and was a performance-oriented trim that used the 5.7 Hemi and had styling cues from the Chrysler 300 "letter series" of the 1950s and the 1960s.

 Beijing Auto T8

 The Beijing Auto T8 was a Chinese limousine version of the Chrysler 300.
 Beijing Auto produced two prototypes.
 The T8 got a new Cadillac-style nose and a new rear end; however, the rest of the design remained unchanged from the standard Chrysler 300.
 The only changes to the interior were a revised steering wheel with an updated logo.
 Beijing Auto did not have the right to continue to use the platform(s) or engine(s) necessary to produce the vehicle.
 Therefore, the continuation of the T8's development and production prospects ended in 2009.

 Reception and legacy

 The Chrysler 300's driving characteristics were generally well-received.
-The ride of the car was described as "steady, comfortable, and a study in control" The car drove "a lot like a Benz" due to the heavy use of German engineering and involvement of Mercedes-Benz in the development process during Chrysler and Daimler's partnership.
+The ride of the car was described as "steady, comfortable, and a study in control" Reviewers said the car drove "a lot like a Benz" due to the heavy use of German engineering and involvement of Mercedes-Benz in the development process during Chrysler and Daimler's partnership.
 The car was also described as "impressively stable at high speed" by journalists at speeds even in excess of 150+ MPH on German autobahns, on par with other German sedans of the era.
 Again, such attributes could be attributed to the car's German underpinnings.
 However, a real weakness in the car's driving experience was "numb steering," which many journalists claimed made the car feel "capable, but disconnected."

 In the UK, the BBC's Top Gear team described the 300C as "something different with a bit of kitsch gangster cool".
 They praised the spacious and well-equipped interior, even calling it a "re-shelled German car with an American body," and the low price while criticizing the quality of certain materials, numb steering, and low engine torque of the V6 models.

 The first generation model was popular with British buyers who regarded it as the "poor man's Bentley".